Tereshchenkolab/Digital_Data_Real_Time_Ingestion_Utility/README.md

 The tool integrates:
 - **File Monitoring:** Automated detection of new files in a watched directory
 - **GUI Interface:** Research-assistant-friendly metadata input (patient demographics and history)
-- **Database Insertion:** Secure, traceable data entry using Oracle thin-mode connectivity
-This ensures that each physiological recording is **accurately paired with metadata**, improving traceability, reproducibility, and compliance with institutional data integrity standards.
+- **Database Insertion:** Secure, traceable data entry using Oracle thin-mode connectivity This ensures that each physiological recording is accurately paired with metadata, **improving traceability, reproducibility, and compliance** with institutional data integrity standards.

 ---